EdisCode/altschool-exam-react/README.md

-# Getting Started with Create React App
+# Counter App Using React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+You can check it out using at [https://altschool-exam-af66f.web.app/](https://altschool-exam-af66f.web.app/).

 ## Available Scripts